-SJSU SLIS accepts students into the MLIS degree program.
-As part of the MLIS program, students intending to work as K–12 school librarians may follow the recommended coursework required to apply for the Teacher Librarian Services credential.
+As part of the MLIS program at the SJSU information school, students intending to work as K–12 school librarians may follow the recommended coursework required to apply for the Teacher Librarian Services Credential.

-The SLIS CTC-approved course of study for the teacher librarian services credential is also approved by the National Council for Accreditation of Teacher Education (NCATE).
-It can be completed in 37 units, including the field experience course.
-These 37 units are part of the MLIS degree program, and students are strongly encouraged to complete the additional 6 units required for the Master of Library and Information Science degree, in order to benefit from the flexibility of a degree accredited by the American Library Association and to expand their employability and career prospects in the field of library and information science.
+The SLIS CTC-approved course of study for the Teacher Librarian Services Credential is also approved by the National Council for Accreditation of Teacher Education (NCATE).
+It can be completed in 31 units, including the field experience course.
+These 31 units are part of the MLIS degree program, and students are strongly encouraged to complete the additional 12 units required for the Master of Library and Information Science degree, in order to benefit from the flexibility of a degree accredited by the American Library Association and to expand their employability and career prospects in the field of library and information science.

 The Teacher Librarian Services Credential is a second credential.
 To be granted the Teacher Librarian Services Credential, a candidate must first hold a valid single or multiple subject clear credential issued by the CTC.
 Candidates may choose to complete the SJSU SLIS teacher librarianship course work and field experience prior to earning their first credential, but the application process for the Teacher Librarian Services Credential cannot be initiated until the first teaching credential is issued by the CTC.